Mushymato/TrinketTinker/guide/0-Trinket.md

 > The following page covers how trinkets are added in the base game, regardless of whether TrinketTinker is being used.
 > You must add trinket items like this before you can extend it with trinket tinker data.

-Trinkets can be added with by editing `Data/Trinkets`, generally with [content patcher](https://github.com/Pathoschild/StardewMods/tree/stable/ContentPatcher).
+Trinkets can be added with by editing `Data/Trinkets`, generally with [Content Patcher](https://github.com/Pathoschild/StardewMods/tree/stable/ContentPatcher).

-### Annotated Example:
+## Example

 ```json
 {
   "Changes": [